lambdaclass/concrete/ROADMAP.md

     and `scripts/tests/check_iteration_protocol.sh`; the gate must report
     allocation/capability behavior for each iteration form and prove bounded loops stay visible to runtime-safety obligations.
+24. Decide explicit callable values and capability-polymorphic callbacks as one model before adding `map`/`fold`/`for_each` families, structured concurrency, or callback-heavy stdlib APIs.
+This replaces the narrower "capability polymorphism only" question with the full design knot: bare function pointers, bound callback values, explicit context structs, callback mutability/linearity modes, and capability polymorphism must be specified together.

-24. Decide capability polymorphism for higher-order stdlib functions before adding `map`/`fold`/`for_each` families or structured concurrency.
-The design must avoid a combinatorial split like `map`, `map_file`, `map_alloc`; the expected shape is explicit capability-set polymorphism such as `fn map<T, U, C>(xs, f: fn(T) with(C) -> U) with(C) -> ...`, grounded in `research/language/capability-polymorphism.md`.
-The decision must also specify proof scope: prove each monomorphized instance, prove the generic once, or allow generic contracts with instance-level proof artifacts.
+    The design must avoid a combinatorial split like `map`, `map_file`, `map_alloc`; the expected use-site shape remains explicit capability-set polymorphism such as
+    `fn map<T, U, C>(xs, f: fn(T) with(C) -> U) with(C) -> ...`, grounded in
+    `research/language/capability-polymorphism.md`.
+The doc must compare two
+    bound-callback representations explicitly:
+    - struct-level capability parameters, e.g. `BoundFn<Ctx, A, R, Caps>`;
+    - Concrete-shaped use-site binding, where the capset lives on the inner fn type (`call: fn(&Ctx, A) with(C) -> R`) and `C` is bound by the caller's ordinary function-level capability polymorphism.

+    The design must specify all three callable modes, without hidden captures: shared context (`fn(&Ctx, A) -> R`), mutable context (`fn(&mut Ctx, A) -> R`), and consuming context / `FnOnce` shape (`fn(Ctx, A) -> R` or an explicit one-shot wrapper).
+It must say when the bound value is copyable, movable, linear, or consumed; how reborrowing of `&mut Ctx` works; what happens when `Ctx` holds linear resources; how `for x in ...` desugars against this model; and how bound callbacks render in capability, allocation, audit, and release reports.

+    The proof story is part of the same item: a call through a bound callback must have a named obligation/evidence shape, and the design must choose whether proofs are per monomorphized instance, generic once, or generic contracts with instance-level proof artifacts.
 Audit output must distinguish `proved_for_instance` from any future `proved_generic` class.
+    Add `docs/CALLABLE_VALUES_AND_CAPABILITIES.md`,
+    `examples/callbacks/{bare_fn,bound_shared,bound_mut,bound_once,cap_polymorphic_map}/`,
+    and `scripts/tests/check_callable_values.sh`; the gate must prove hidden captures are rejected, callback capabilities are not erased, context resources remain visible, the three consumption modes behave differently, and proof/evidence reports name the instantiated callable shape.
     - 24a (design gate — prerequisite, not implementation).
-A capability- polymorphism design doc (`docs/CAPABILITY_POLYMORPHISM.md`) must exist BEFORE the Phase 6 stdlib iteration/HOF surface lands.
-Today's stdlib higher-order functions pin a fixed capability set in the fn-pointer type (e.g. `HashMap::fold`'s `f: fn(A, &K, &V) -> A` in `std/src/map.con`), which forces the combinatorial split above.
+The widened design doc (`docs/CALLABLE_VALUES_AND_CAPABILITIES.md`) must exist BEFORE the Phase 6 stdlib iteration/HOF surface lands.
+Today's stdlib higher-order functions pin a fixed capability set in the fn-pointer type (e.g. `HashMap::fold`'s `f: fn(A, &K, &V) -> A` in `std/src/map.con`), which forces the combinatorial split above and does not give explicit standing to stateful callbacks.
 The smuggling hole this item originally named — the checker's fn-pointer call path did not require the caller to hold the fn type's declared capability set, so a function with no `with(...)` could accept `f: fn(i32) with(Network) -> i32` and call it — is CLOSED (2026-06-09): calling through a function pointer now requires the fn type's capability set in both Check and CoreCheck, locked by `adversarial_neg_cap_fnptr_smuggle.con` (rejected, E0240) and `cap_fnptr_declared.con` (positive) in the main suite.
-The design doc still owes the `with(C)` polymorphism shape for stdlib HOFs before any `map`/`fold`/`for_each` family hardens.
+The design doc still owes the callable-values model before any `map`/`fold`/`for_each` family hardens.
 Red-team gate:
       `scripts/tests/check_capability_polymorphism_design.sh` must fail if the
-      stdlib gains new HOF surface without the design doc, and must keep the smuggling fixture rejected.
+      stdlib gains new HOF surface without the widened design doc, and must keep the smuggling fixture rejected.
 25. Define the stdlib handoff contract for Phase 6.
-Phase 5 decides the language surfaces the stdlib depends on — modules/imports, project model, tests, diagnostics, bytes/text/path types, collections, iteration, capability polymorphism, build profiles, and CLI verbs — but the actual library APIs are built in the dedicated stdlib phase.
+Phase 5 decides the language surfaces the stdlib depends on — modules/imports, project model, tests, diagnostics, bytes/text/path types, collections, narrow const generics for fixed-capacity APIs, iteration, explicit callable values, capability-polymorphic callbacks, build profiles, and CLI verbs — but the actual library APIs are built in the dedicated stdlib phase.
 Write `docs/STDLIB_HANDOFF.md` and gate it with `scripts/tests/check_stdlib_handoff.sh`; the gate must assert each required